 Fire transforms.
 Pain transforms.
 Age transforms us.
 The kiln of our life takes what we give it – clay that has been worked and worked – and gives us strength, beauty, and function.
 And, sometimes, things crack , break, and crumble.
 Sometimes what things don’t quite look the way we planned.
 In our lives, we go through the fire, again and again.

-Her comment reminded me of several Japanese traditions and concepts, that of Wabi-Sabi and that of the pottery mending technique called Kintsugi.
+My last year’s conversation, mentioned at the beginning, reminded me of several Japanese traditions and concepts, that of Wabi-Sabi and that of the pottery mending technique called Kintsugi.

 Wabi-sabi is the art of imperfection, of finding beauty in imperfection and profundity in earthiness, of revering authenticity above all.
 Wabi-sabi reminds us that we are all transient beings on this planet—that our bodies, as well as the material world around us, are in the process of returning to dust.
 Nature’s cycles of growth, decay, and erosion are embodied in frayed edges, rust, liver spots.
 Through wabi-sabi, we learn to embrace both the glory and the melancholy found in these marks of passing time.
 Beauty can be found in all bodies, in all of life’s experiences.

 Kintsugi is a technique used for mending pottery, using gold to fill the cracks.
 As a philosophy, it speaks to breakage and repair becoming part of the history of an object, rather than something to disguise.
 Not only is the repair not hidden, it is illuminated.